 Find Yourself in a Place Beyond Imagination. . . .
 Find yourself in Blue Ridge!

-Experience the Blue Ridge Parkway and National Heritage Area–a land where ancient landscapes endure and age-old traditions flourish.
-Find yourself breathless at the sight of waves of blue-misted mountains, graceful waterfalls, the Blue Ridge Parkway, and extraordinary wildlife.
-This is the Blue Ridge, a place where every visit refreshes the spirit and renews the soul.
+Experience the Blue Ridge Parkway and National Heritage Area.
+Ancient landscapes endure and age-old traditions flourish.
+Be left breathless by waves of blue-misted mountains, graceful waterfalls, the Blue Ridge Parkway, and extraordinary wildlife.
+The Blue Ridge, where every visit refreshes the spirit and renews the soul.

 Established by Congress in November 2003, the Blue Ridge National Heritage Area recognizes and celebrates the natural abundance and richly varied cultural history of the North Carolina mountains.